-The first lectures were given at the house on 23rd Street.
-We developed a small aftercare program for the men at the house and gradually, our program began to grow.
-We started offering lectures at Fairmont in 1981 and at other various locations.
-In the early 80’s, we offered a small outpatient program in Camden, New Jersey at a detox office.
-In no time, we outgrew the office and moved to Laurel Springs where we had three offices and two counselors.
-In 1984-1985, we changed and began to develop an outpatient program on Haddon Avenue in Collingswood, New Jersey.
-We had four offices and five counselors.
-Those were the days when “keep it simple” and “sharing” were our mottos.
-In a couple of years we outgrew that office and moved to Knight Avenue in Collingswood.
-We then had eleven offices and we kept growing.
-Finally, in 1990, on our 12th anniversary, we officially closed The Starting Point of Pennsylvania and opened The Starting Point, Inc., of NJ.
-We are now housed at our present site located at 215 Highland Ave., Suite C., Westmont, NJ.
-We continue to serve people in the spirit of the Higher Power.
+The first lectures were given at the house on 23rd Street and a small aftercare program was developed for the men.
+Gradually our program started to grow, and in 1981 we began offering lectures at Fairmont and other locations throughout Philadelphia.
+In the early 80’s Starting Point crossed the bridge into South Jersey, and offered a small outpatient program in Camden, NJ.
+In no time, we outgrew the Camden office and moved to a new space in Laurel Springs, NJ.
+In the mid-80’s Starting Point began to significantly evolve, and the team developed an outpatient program in Collingswood, NJ with four offices and five counselors.
+Those were the days when ‘keep it simple’ and ‘sharing’ was the path we followed.
+Finally in 1990, on our 12th anniversary, with significant growth in South Jersey, The Starting Point, PA was merged into The Starting Point, Inc., of NJ and we grew to where we now reside at our beautiful, multi-functional site located at 215 Highland Ave., Suite C., Haddon Township, NJ.
+Many have asked, so we’d like to confirm that our fellowship here is a spiritual one, not a religious one.
+We continue to effectively serve people in the spirit of a Higher Power, however an individual defines their Higher Power.

-I truly believe that in 1977, the Higher Power led us to begin The Starting Point.
-Today, the real guide and director of our program is still the Higher Power.
-On this, our 35th anniversary, we express our gratitude to all the people who have served on our Board of Directors, our staff, and above all, the people we have served.
+I truly believe that in 1977, our Higher Power led us to begin The Starting Point and today, the real guide and director of our program continues to be our Higher Power.
+We express our gratitude to all the people who have served on our Board of Directors, our staff, and above all, the people we have served.